Turning Text Into Graphics

 http://ulyssesonline.com/files/titles.php?letters=Hello World

 Awesome, it works.
-This script allows us to pass the text “Hello World” to the script via the browser.
-As you may have noticed, by default, we are using the Broadway BT True Type Font.
+This script passes the text “Hello World” to the titles script via the browser.
+As you may have noticed, by default, we are using the Boston True Type Font.

-2. Now, let’s try creating a simple PHP script.
-Download the titles.php and the Broadway BT files and place both files on your web server.
-Create a simple PHP file and embed the following code:
+2. Now, let’s try the simple PHP script.
+Download the titles.php and the Boston files and place both files on your web server.
+Assuming the file is in the root directory, you can call the PHP file using this HTML code:

 3. Cool.
 How about using other fonts?
 Well, you can use hundreds of fonts that are freely available at webpublicity.com.
 Just download the fonts.
 For simplicity sake, rename the files in small caps without any spaces.
 Upload the fonts to your directory, then edit the titles.php file to reflect the new font.
 The sample code shows the Parisian True Type Font is now the default.